Comparative cooperative law, made usable

 U.S. Southern Edition brief-style view summarizing a cooperative law question.

-Southern Edition: question-based brief output
+U.S. Southern Edition: published brief output

 What you get